Performance Breakdown

 The anti-allergen system ensures that fine allergens and dust stay inside the bin.

-This variant comes with two filters, a pre-motor foam and a post-motor HEPA filter, to ensure that the air doesn’t get polluted with the stuff you clean.
+This variant comes with two filters: a pre-motor foam and a post-motor HEPA filter, to ensure the air doesn’t become polluted with the debris you clean.

-Take note that only the foam filter is washable, and the HEPA is not.
+Please note that only the foam filter is washable, while the HEPA filter is not.
 However, you can extend the HEPA filter’s service life by cleaning it regularly using a handheld vacuum with a brush tool.

 Self-Standing

-One of my favorite features of the ION P50 is the self-standing feature that helps store storage.
+One of my favorite features of the ION P50 is its self-standing design, which helps store ttols.

-It doesn’t need any third-party device or a dock that you need to bolt-on the wall to store vertically.
+It doesn’t require any third-party device or a dock that needs to be bolted to the wall to store vertically.

 Unfortunately, manufacturers don’t have a uniform spec that discloses power.
-Some use watts, while others like Dyson use air watts.
-So it isn’t easy to compare across different brands which have product has more power.
+Some use watts, while others, like Dyson, use air watts.
+So, it isn’t easy to compare brands whose products have more power.

 Fortunately, some devices help measure vacuum suction.
-One of which is an anemometer that measures airflow.
+One of these is an anemometer that measures airflow.

-On the Shark ION P50, I measured airflow in two areas – at the wand and direct on the main cleaning head.
+I measured airflow on the Shark ION P50 in two areas – at the wand and directly on the main cleaning head.

-First, let’s look at the results in different settings.
+First, let’s examine the results in various settings.

 Airflow measured at the nozzle: